YYA0/CS5344ProjectGroup2/README.md

 ## File structure

+Original dataset:
+The files are too large to fit in a github repo.
+The links to original json files are located at: https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/.
+We used the metadata and review data of category "Cell Phones and Accessories".

 data.zip:
-The zip file contains the datasets we used.
+The zip file contains the filtered and processed datasets.
 It contains 4 files:

     accessories.json
     accessories_cleaned.json